 Service provider fees – including non-fee charges – can be a significant cost.
-Asset management experts James Hockley and Sung Hyun Lee explore how benchmarking can help asset managers and asset owners understand whether they are getting value-for-money, whatever the market conditions.
+Asset management expert James Hockley explores how benchmarking can help asset managers and asset owners understand whether they are getting value-for-money, whatever the market conditions.

 Recent events have concentrated minds on resilience and operating through market volatility.
 It has never been more important to ensure you fully understand the cost drivers of your P&L. Service provider fees – including non-fee charges – can be a significant cost.

 Why is benchmarking of real value now?

 In this challenging environment, it has become increasingly important to gauge the overall value that is – or could be – delivered to asset managers and their funds by their service providers.
 It is important to ask the following questions: